fix-me/react-library-load-asset/README.md

-# fixme1-react-component-library-asset
+# react-library-load-asset
-Load a library asset in a react app
+How do I load a replaceable asset file inside a react component library?

 ## Setup
 1. cd into library and run the commands